anikgoyal/Spoken-english-to-written-english/README.md

 For example, "two dollars" should be converted to $2.
 Abbreviations spoken as "C M" or "Triple A" should be written as "CM" and "AAA" respectively.

 #Note- as of now the code can handle punctuation marks like . and ,.

-#to add noew rule(new punctuation marks)- please read "Q2 design document.pdf"
+To add new rule(new punctuation marks)- please read "Q2 design document.pdf"

 Also:
 This code currently support three rules: Numbers, Tuples and general (like "C M","P M","D M","A M")